varigence/docs/bimlflex/trial-process/modeling-of-source-metadata.md

 * The column metadata contain the required columns and their data types.
 * The joined column from the Customer table has an SQL expression applied.
-* The derived Customer_BK has a FlexToBk() applied that uses the joined CustomerID column from the customer table.
+* The derived `Customer_BK` has a `FlexToBk()` applied that uses the joined `CustomerID` column from the customer table.
-* The derived Customer_BK has a reference to the main Customer table and its main BK.
+* The derived `Customer_BK` has a reference to the main Customer table and its main Business Key.
 This allows the Data Vault accelerator to treat these tables as Satellite candidates.

 These metadata operations will allow the address information to be loaded twice, and the tables will be candidates for different types of target objects for the Data Vault.

-Note that the address information is also referenced from the Sales Order so the modeling decision around if the address is an attribute of the customer or an entitiy in its own right requires slightly more analysis.
+Note that the address information is also referenced from the Sales Order so the modeling decision around if the address is an attribute of the customer or an entity in its own right requires slightly more analysis.

 ### Creating Roleplaying objects